jianxiangyu/MEOW/README.md

 > faiss-gpu==1.7.2

 ## Usage
-Fisrt, go into ./code, and then you can use the following commend to run our model:
+Go into ./code, and then you can use the following commend to run our model MEOW:
+Go into ./code_adameow, and then you can use the following commend to run our model AdaMEOW:
 > python main.py acm --gpu=0

-Here, "acm" can be replaced by "dblp", "aminer".
+Here, "acm" can be replaced by "dblp", "aminer","imdb".

 Some files in the './data' could not be uploaded because they were over 25MB.
 All the data files we store in